 Quantum Key Distribution security leverages on quantum physics, which specifies that an unknown photon state cannot be measured or copied without altering the original state -- an eavesdropper inadvertently reveals her presence as she introduces a detectable, irreversible error.

 A notable aspect of the BBM92 protocol we have adopted is the direct use of quantum randomness.
 We do not need to rely on a separate random number generator for controlling the active elements in our hardware -- such devices typically require their own security certification.
-We rely instead on the intrinsic unpredictability of the polarization of our photons (when prepared in an entangled state), and the path chosen when passing through a 50:50 beam-splitter, for our sources of quantum randomness.
+We rely instead on the intrinsic unpredictability of the polarization of photons when prepared in an entangled state, and the path chosen when passing through a 50:50 beam-splitter, for sources of quantum randomness.

-Quantum randomness has the advantage of being intrinsically unpredictable and fundamentally inaccessible to any external party.
+Quantum randomness has the advantage of being intrinsically unpredictable and fundamentally inaccessible to any external party -- our system derives randomness directly from the photon source used for communication, rather than from an additional source.

 Work with us to make your organization quantum-safe.